vit-the-jedi/pw-validator/README.md

 small js lib to validate your password fields

 # Purpose
 This script is a real-world example of a script i've written for a client site.
-I plan to continue to update and create new features for this project, beyond the scop of the clien'ts requirements.
+I plan to continue to update and create new features for this project, beyond the scope of the client's requirements.

 # Requirements
 The client's site required password validation, using a set of rules to dictate whether the password was acceptable.